matomo-org/plugin-CustomAlerts/README.md

 The Alert log will help you to better understand the success of your website.
 You can use it to analyze how often your website hit more than 10000 visits per day or on how many days a product was sold more than 50 times.

-This plugin was crowdfunded with the support of 37 Piwik community members!
+This plugin was crowdfunded with the support of 37 Matomo community members!

 ## Installation

-Install it via Piwik Marketplace
+Install it via Matomo Marketplace

 ## License